munificent/craftinginterpreters/book/resolving-and-binding.md

 - create new env for activation with parent as closure
 - look up a, find in block

-When we implemented environments, we chose a representation that agrees with our informal intuition.
-We tend to think of all code within the same block as being within the same scope, so our interpreter uses a single environment to represent that.
+I chose to implement environments in a way that I hoped would agree with your informal intuition around scopes.
+Many thing of all of the code within a block as being within the same scope, so our interpreter uses a single environment to represent that.
 Each environment is a mutable hash table.
 When a new variable is declared, it gets added to the existing environment.

-This clashes with how we implement closures.
-When a function is declared, it captures a reference to the current environment.
-The function *should* be capturing a frozen snapshot of the environment as it exists at the point that the function is declared.

-But, instead, in the Java code, it has a reference to the actual mutable Environment object.
-If a variable is later declared in the scope that environment corresponds to, the closure will see the new variable, even though the declaration does *not* precede the function.

-A closure can end up "seeing" local variables that are declared after the function.

-### Persistent environments

-Maybe it's our intuition that's wrong.
+That intuition isn't quite right.
 A block is *not* all actually the same scope.
-If you define "scope" to mean "a set of declarations", it's clear that these two points in the program aren't in the same scope:
+Consider:

 ```lox
 {